CamIce2002/TheMrNewVegas.github.io/docs/3ddr/2-Installation.md

 - Navigate to your modlist location, then to `Profiles/Default`
 - Copy & Paste the files you just downloaded into here and overwrite the old ones

+**Hanging Loads/Issues with MagicLoader or UE4SS**
+- Close Your Game by ALT-F4ing or whichever way is available
+- Go the the bottom left of the Mod Pane in MO2 and right click "Overwrite".
+Then press "Clear Overwrite".
+- After this is done, relaunch your game.
+If the issue persists after multiple attempts, create a bug or help report.